-The FAA published additional guidance for voluntary implementation of SMS, in Appendix 1 to AC 120-92.
+The FAA published additional guidance for voluntary implementation of SMS, in Appendix 1 to AC 120-92 (PDF).
 This guidance was developed after extensive review and analysis of other countries' SMS programs as well as those of third party industry organizations and the safety, quality, and environmental management standards developed by a variety of organizations such as ISO, the British Standards Institute, Standards Australia, and the International Air Transportation Association.

 While the substantive content will not change, the formatting now aligns with the ICAO and Aviation Safety (AVS) level documents, so the flow from the source documents and through the tools all align for ease of mapping.
 This revised standards document is identified as the "Framework."
 In the interim, this revised document is being submitted as a formal revision change to Appendix 1 of AC 120-92, and is being used by Pilot Project Participants instead of Appendix 1.

 This voluntary implementation process, therefore, provides aviation product/service providers with a means of implementing SMSs on a voluntary basis and to achieve FAA recognition for their efforts.
 Both ICAO and other governments that are in the process of implementing SMS requirements favor a phased implementation process.
 The SMS maturity model presented in the SMS Implementation Guide (PDF), closely parallels the ICAO recommended phased implementation process.